babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 [INFO] RPC server listening on...
 ```

->Note: Keep this terminal window open as the daemon needs to run continuously.
+>Note: The daemon needs to run continuously.
+It's recommended to set up a system
+service (like `systemd` on Linux or `launchd` on macOS) to manage the daemon
+process, handle automatic restarts, and collect logs.
+For testing purposes,
+you can run the daemon directly in a terminal, but remember it must stay
+running to function properly.

 The above will start the Finality provider RPC server at the address specified
 in `fpd.conf` under the `RpcListener` field, which has a default value